-I have been pursuing various projects in musical sound analysis/synthesis.
-Some of them are below.
+I have been pursuing various projects in musical sound analysis/synthesis (music signal processing).
+Some of them are given below.
 (If links don't work, try deleting the ~ in front of beaucham (if it exists) in the URL.)

 1) Continued development of the C/Unix-based software packages SNDAN, for sound spectrum analysis, and Music 4C, for musical score synthesis.